tum-ens/urbs/doc/implementdoc/param-tech.rst

 allowed to use annually.
 The unit of this parameter is MWh.
 This parameter is to be provided by the user and to be entered in spreadsheet corresponding to the support timeframe.
-The related section for this parameter in the spreadsheet can be found under the ``Commodity`` sheet.
+The related section for this parameter in the spreadsheet can be found under the "Commodity" sheet.
 Here each row represents another commodity tuple :math:`c_{yvq}` and the column with the header label "max" represents the parameter :math:`\overline{L}_{yvc}`.
-If there is no desired restriction of a stock commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.
+If there is no desired restriction of a stock commodity tuple usage annually, the corresponding cell can be set to "inf" to ignore this parameter.

 **Maximum Environmental Output Per Hour**, :math:`\overline{m}_{yvc}`,